nnovich-OK/RaDeGen/README.md

 # RaDeGen

 ## Short description
 Random deck generator is a tool for Hearthstone video game.
 Intended to emulate user mouse clicks in deck generation mode in order to build deck out of random garbage.
+Tool is implemented for Windows OS only.

 ## Why on earth should anyone need it
 Back in good old days, empty deck, automatically filled by Hearthstone, produced 30 pieces of unpredictable garbage to play with.
 And by unpredictable garbage I mean enormous fun.
 It used to be simple recipe of great joy: close your eyes, let weird cards form your deck and start incredible friendly challenge featuring angry chicken and magma rager.